green64/Crystals-Collector-jQuery-game/README.md

 # Crystals Collector
 [Crystals Collector](https://green64.github.io/week-4-game/)

 Guessing games.
 Amirite?
 Sure, they're common projects for beginners.
-But I still personalized mine as much as I had time to.
+But in my case it was a good opportunity to incorporate what I've already learned and venture into jQuery.

+In my game, the code generates a random number, aka the Magic Number.
+Every round also generates 4 random crystal values.
+By clicking those, you add to your score and try to match the Magic Number.
+The game keeps score, and you use the reset button to play again.

 In addition to HTML, CSS and JavaScript, I created my game using: